japila-books/spark-sql-internals/docs/Dataset.md

 `Dataset` is created using [SQL](sql/index.md) or [Dataset](spark-sql-dataset-operators.md) high-level declarative "languages".

-The following figure shows the relationship of low-level entities of Spark SQL that all together build up the `Dataset` data structure.

 ![Dataset's Internals](images/spark-sql-Dataset.png)

 It is fair to say that `Dataset` is a Spark SQL developer-friendly layer over the following two low-level entities: